mohammedayub44/ObjectDetection/README.md

 https://user-images.githubusercontent.com/7122670/136591602-720dd6a5-fca5-42e1-a089-8f75f92f178c.mp4

-Front End Created by Fred Macdonald
+Front End Created by Fred MacDonald

 ## Motivation
 Large crowds can present some of the most complex challenges faced by safety officers, code officials, and facility managers.